-Other fuel usage data such as diesel used in machinery or in buildings is again collected largely by Finance and provided in the form of invoices or provided directly by the supplier, for Windsor and the Central London and Regional portfolios.
-Carbon Credentials receive this data twice a year.
+Other fuel usage data such as diesel used in machinery or in buildings is again collected largely by Finance and provided in the form of invoices or provided directly by the supplier for Windsor and the Central London and Regional portfolios.
+Carbon Intelligence receive this data twice a year.

-For Regent Street & Regional, Carbon Credentials receive building fuel oil usage from managing agents twice a year.
+For Regent Street & Regional, Carbon Intelligence receive building fuel oil usage (where available) from managing agents twice a year.